learningmatter-mit/T-NFF/README.md

 Three notebooks run through the workflow of the paper

  - Part1_cg_mapping.ipynb
   Uses [coarse-grained auto-encoders](https://github.com/learningmatter-mit/Coarse-Graining-Auto-encoders) for determening the best mapping for the ionic liquid.
 Uses MD data from LAMMPS with a [force field for ionic liquids](https://github.com/agiliopadua/ilff).
+The full data set used for training can be found [3]
  - Part2_data_file_creation.ipynb
   Using the previously mentioned data and the newly generated coarse-grained mapping preparing the data for training, applying the coarse-grained filter for the training data.
  - Part3_temp_transfer.ipynb